hphelion/documentation/commercial/GA1/commerical.services-swift-deployment-provision-swift-node.md

 * HP Helion OpenStack&#174; cloud is deployed.
 * Starter Swift nodes are functional by default as they are part of cloud deployment.

-You can check health of starter Swift nodes by nova list command as shown below.
+You can check the health of starter Swift nodes using the nova list command as shown below.
 All nodes should be in '**ACTIVE**' status and power state should be '**Running**':

 	# nova list